 309 Bare Hill Road

-Minimum Qualifications Candidates must be reachable for appointment from the current Civil Service eligible list for the title;
+Minimum Qualifications Candidates must be reachable on the current Civil Service eligible list for the title;

-Prospective appointees will be: 1) Checked against the Staff Exclusion List (SEL) maintained by the Justice Center for the Protection of People with Special Needs.
+Additional Comments Background Investigation/Justice Center Review: Prospective appointees will be: 1) Checked against the Staff Exclusion List (SEL) maintained by the Justice Center for the Protection of People with Special Needs.
 Prospective employees whose names appear on the SEL as having been found responsible for serious or repeated acts of abuse or neglect will be barred from appointment and may have their names removed from the eligible list(s) for the title(s) if applicable.
 2) Investigated through a Criminal Background Check (CBC), which includes State and federal Criminal History Record Checks.
 All convictions must be reported; conviction of a felony or misdemeanor, or any falsified or omitted information on the prospective appointee’s employment application, may bar appointment or result in removal after appointment.
 Each case will be determined on its own merits, consistent with the applicable provisions of State and federal laws, rules, and regulations.
-Prospective employees will be fingerprinted in order to obtain a record of their criminal history information and may be required to pay any necessary fees.
+Prospective employees will be fingerprinted in order to obtain a record of their criminal history information, and may be required to pay any necessary fees.
 3) Screened against the Statewide Central Register of Child Abuse and Maltreatment (SCR).
 Prospective employees may be required to pay any necessary fees.
-Additionally, prospective employees whose names are indicated on the SCR may be barred from appointment.

 This position is at Central New York Psychiatric Center’s Upstate Satellite Unit located on the grounds of Upstate Correctional Facility in Franklin County.

 Some positions may require additional credentials or a background check to verify your identity.

 PO Box 300